New? Start Here

 The Design canvas is where widgets are placed or selected by dragging-and-dropping them from the Widget Menu.

-Select a widget on the design canvas
+Selecting widgets on the design canvas

 When moving the mouse over the canvas a blue box will highlight widgets.
 To select the highlighted widget click on the widget.
 When the widget is selected it is outlined and a contextual toolbar is shown on the top right of the widget: